-In addition to the graduate degree in Sports Product Design, the School of Architecture and Allied Arts offers several degree-granting programs at the White Stag Block.
-The Department of Architecture offers the master’s of architecture degree and the fifth-year of study for undergraduate students enrolled in the bachelor of architecture degree program.
+In addition to the graduate degree in Sports Product Design, the School of Architecture and Allied Arts (A&AA) offers several degree programs at the White Stag Block.
+The Department of Architecture offers the master’s of architecture degree and a fifth-year of study for undergraduate students in the bachelor of architecture program.
 The Historic Preservation program offers a master’s degree.
-The Department of Product Design also offers the fifth-year of study for students in the undergraduate BFA program.
+The Department of Product Design offers the fifth-year of study for students in the undergraduate BFA program.

-These programs at the University of Oregon in Portland connect in multiple ways with the city and the metropolitan area through teaching, research, creative work, and service activities.
-Portland is an extraordinary urban laboratory for the University of Oregon and the school’s engaged and active students and faculty members.
+Portland is an extraordinary urban laboratory for the University of Oregon and the A&AA's engaged and active students and faculty members.